Desperate Housewives: Premise

 The eighth and final season premiered on Sunday, September 25, 2011.
 The main mystery of the season is the death of Gabrielle's perverted stepfather Alejandro Perez (Tony Plana) at Carlos' hands, and its cover-up by the four housewives, which occurred in the previous season finale.
 After the murder, Bree receives a blackmail letter from an unknown person similar to the one Mary Alice had received in the first season.
 Due to her relationship with detective Chuck Vance (Jonathan Cake), Bree becomes the main character affected by the cover-up of Alejandro's murder, and is eventually accused of killing Alejandro herself.
 A new neighbor, Ben Faulkner (Charles Mesure), moves onto the lane, attracting Renee along the way.
 Ben is going through severe financial problems, and resorts to a dangerous and unruly loan shark to bail him out.
 Mike meddles in the business of Ben's loan shark in an attempt to protect Renee, but he is eventually shot dead by the loan shark.
 During the first half of the season, Susan struggles with the guilt of her involvement in the Alejandro case, and during the second half, she tries to deal with both Julie's unexpected pregnancy at the hands of Lynette's son Preston and Mike's death.
 Following the cover-up of Alejandro's murder, Carlos develops an alcohol problem, but Gabrielle persuades him to recover in rehab, which eventually results in Gabrielle and Carlos switching house roles.
 Tom moves out of the family home, and Lynette struggles to come to terms with how quickly Tom seems to have moved on, until she accepts that she is still in love with him, and decides she will try to win him back.
 Mrs. McCluskey receives worrying news about her health and decides to end it all, but Bree manages to convince her otherwise.

 The two-hour series finale, which aired on Sunday, May 13, 2012, featured the conclusion of Bree's court case.
 To bring the series to a conclusion, there was a wedding, a birth, and a death, and the future of the four main housewives was revealed.

 Cast and characters

 During its premiere season, the show featured thirteen starring actors, all credited in the opening sequence.
 For the show's second year, several actors, mainly child and teenage ones, who had guest starred during the first season, were promoted to series regulars without having their names included in the opening sequence.
 Instead, they were billed as "also starring" during the first minutes of each episode, together with episode guest stars.
-This practice continued for the rest of the season.
+This practice continued for the rest of the series.